Using tobacco products has been linked to a variety of illnesses, including:

 the risk of developing more serious respiratory diseases in later life.

-The 2011 mandatory information standard for labelling on tobacco products came into effect on 1 December 2012.
-It covers a variety of labelling, including information and warning messages and graphics.
+The Competition and Consumer (Tobacco) Information Standard 2011 (Tobacco Standard) for tobacco products came into effect on 1 December 2012.
+It covers a variety of labelling, including explanatory, information and warning messages and graphics.

 Smoking is one of the main preventable causes of death and disease in Australia.
 Taking into consideration sickness and disability as well as deaths, tobacco causes more disease and injury in Australia than any other single risk factor.

 15 000 deaths per year are caused by smoking in Australia.